-- Disturbance as a result of development near/adjacent to European sites, including: - o Recreation - o Light Pollution - o Noise Pollution - Atmospheric Pollution generated as a result of housing, employment and transport growth. - Water Pollution increased pressure on sewerage capacity and an increase in non-permeable surfaces. - Water Abstraction as a result of proposed development, potential for reduced water levels.

-- Land Take as a result of proposed development.
+- Disturbance as a result of development near/ adjacent to European sites, including: - o Recreation - o Light Pollution - o Noise Pollution - Atmospheric Pollution generated as a result of housing, employment and transport growth. - Water Pollution increased pressure on sewerage capacity and an increase in non-permeable surfaces. - Water Abstraction as a result of proposed development, potential for reduced water levels. - Land Take as a result of proposed development.
 Coastal Squeeze - Modified Drainage as a result of proposed development altering surface and groundwater flow.

 The HRA found that two Core Strategy Policies have the potential for likely significant effects and would benefit from strengthening.
 Amendments to policy wording were proposed and considered to be sufficient to address the identified likely significant effects.
-These revised policies have been reassessed and it is considered that if the recommendations were incorporated then the Core Strategy will not have adverse effects on the integrity of the following European sites either alone or in-combination:
+These revised policies have been reassessed and it is considered that when incorporated, then the Core Strategy will not have adverse effects on the integrity of the following European sites either alone or in-combination:

-- Benfleet and Southend Marshes SPA
+- Benfleet and Southend Marshes SPA;

-- Foulness SPA and
+- Foulness SPA;

-- Essex Estugries SAC.
+- Essex Estuaries SAC;

-- Crouch and Roach Estuaries SPA
+- Crouch and Roach Estuaries SPA; and

-- Thames Estuary & Marshes SPA
+- Thames Estuary & Marshes SPA.